This will be a big off-season for the Philadelphia Phillies as the club tries to take the next step forward in their return to contending status.

-Jon Heyman of Fancred Sports reported today that he “is expected to make the leap to the majors next year, and he should draw extensive interest.
+Jon Heyman of Fancred Sports reported back in September that Kikuchi “is expected to make the leap to the majors next year, and he should draw extensive interest.
 Most teams have been to Japan to see him this year.”
 Heyman listed the Phillies among those MLB teams with interest.

 Heyman quoted a scout on Kikuchi’s repertoire and his potential fit in a big-league rotation: